Public Outreach:

 Gary Rohrbacher, Associate Professor, College of Design, University of Kentucky

-Dr. Dibakar Bhattacharyya, Chemical and Materials Engineering, University of Kentucky
+Dr. Dibakar Bhattacharyya, Professor, Chemical and Materials Engineering, University of Kentucky

 Dr. Zhenming Wang, Geological Hazards Section Head, Kentucky Geological Survey, University of Kentucky

-Dr. Edward Woolery, Geophysicist, Earth and Environmental Sciences, University of Kentucky
+Dr. Edward Woolery, Professor, Earth and Environmental Sciences, University of Kentucky

-Dr. Alan Fryar, Associate Professor, Earth and Environmental Sciences, University of Kentucky
+Dr. Alan Fryar, Professor, Earth and Environmental Sciences, University of Kentucky

 Andrew Evitts, Instructor, West Kentucky Community and Technical College